-If you miss dinner for whatever reason, room service is included and available 24 hours a day.
-There are also multiple casual dining options on the top decks of the each Disney ship.
+If you miss dinner, room service is included and available 24 hours a day.
+There are also multiple casual dining options on the top decks of each Disney ship.

-If you wish to enjoy adults-only dining on Disney Cruise Line, such as a Palo or Remy, or any of the specialty drink tastings, you’ll need to book as soon as the 30 day booking window opens.
-And, you’ll need to be mindful of the kids activities reservations you’ve made.
+If you wish to enjoy adults-only dining on Disney Cruise Line, such as a Palo or Remy, or any of the specialty drink tastings, you’ll need to book as soon as the booking window opens.
+And, you’ll need to be mindful of how much time your child will spend in the kids club.

 Information About NEW Disney Wish Cruise Ship

 The newest Disney Cruise ship is named the Disney Wish.
-It begins sailing in Summer 2022.
+It began sailing on July 14, 2022.
 To start, it will sail from Port Canaveral on 3 and 4 night Bahamian itineraries.

 We had the pleasure of taking part in a special media sailing for the Disney Wish Christening Cruise.
 Here are our guides that we think you will LOVE:

 - 15 Things Kids and Adults Will Love About the NEW Disney Wish Cruise

 - 5 Things We LOVE about Disney Wish Kids Clubs